masteringmodernpayments/book/callbacks.md

 end
 ```

 We skip Devise's `authenticate_user!` before filter because Stripe is obviously not going to have a user for our application.
 Then, we make our own `before_filter` that actually parses out the event and does the work of preventing replay attacks.
 This involves just creating an `Event` record, which validates that the `stripe_id` is unique.
 If the event doesn't validate we return 400 and move on.
-If the event is a testing mode event and the app is running in production mode, it silently accepts the event and does nothing.
-Stripe will happily send both live and test application events to our live endpoint so we need to check.
 If everything goes smoothly we ask Stripe for a fresh copy of the event and then deal with it.

 `create` is where all the action happens. `event_method` will generate a symbol.
 If we've defined a private method of that name, call it with the event as the argument.
 If the handler doesn't throw an exception let Stripe know that we handled it by returning a success code.
 This setup lets us easily handle the events we care about by defining the appropriate handler while ignoring the noise.